Suhanur-Rohoman-Sumon-github/TypoTech-client/README.md

 - Backend: express js, typescript, mongo db, mongoose

 ### FQA
-####1)Why the admin dashboard in the navbar
+###1)Why the admin dashboard in the navbar
-ans: Because this project is not completed yet, Next update will come soon
+Ans: Because this project is not completed yet, Next update will come soon